 Other Graduate Programs

-In addition to the concentration in Elementary School Education under the Curriculum and Instruction major, the department offers an initial licensure specialization.
+In addition to the concentration in Elementary School Education in the Curriculum

 Curriculum and Instruction, Elementary School Education Concentration, M.Ed.

 The Department of Elementary and Special Education offers the Master of Education degree with a major in Curriculum and Instruction and a concentration in Elementary School Education (grades K-6).
-A specialization leading to initial licensure is also available for students who do not currently hold a license.
+Please see Curriculum and Instruction with Initial Licensure if interested in earning a license.

 Please see undergraduate catalog for information regarding undergraduate programs.

-Students seeking admission to the Master of Education program are expected to score at least 380 on the Miller Analogies Test or 281 (current scale) or 700 (former scale) on the Graduate Record Examination or the minimum on a National Teachers Examination that meets Tennessee licensure standards.
+Students seeking admission to the Master of Education program are expected to score at least 380 on the Miller Analogies Test or 281 on the Graduate Record Examination or the minimum on a National Teachers Examination that meets Tennessee licensure standards.